Reptiles and amphibians are two creatures that are often interchanged wrongly.

 Some species of reptiles are oviparous, and some are viviparous (produce live young).

-The eggs of amphibians are usually laid in water and are covered with a transparent gelatinous (jelly-like) covering.
+Amphibian eggs are usually laid in water and covered with a transparent gelatinous (jelly-like) coating.

 While reptiles lay their eggs on land, they are covered with hard or leathery shells.

 Although reptiles and amphibians hatch from eggs, the eggs are quite different, as stated above.
-More so, their lifecycle and how they enter the world differ.
+More so, their lifecycles and ways of entering the world differ.

 Amphibians have an aquatic larval form and must undergo metamorphosis to reach adulthood.